aleidinger/aleidinger.github.io/index.md

 ## Publications
 **In prep**
-- **A. Leidinger** and R. Rogers.
+- Giada Pistilli*, **Alina Leidinger***, Yacine Jernite, Atoosa Kasirzadeh, Alexandra Sasha Luccioni, Margaret Mitchell.
 2024.
+CIVICS: Building a Dataset for Examining Culturally-Informed Values in Large Language Models. [<a href="https://arxiv.org/abs/2405.13974">preprint</a>] *Under review.*
+- **Alina Leidinger** and Richard Rogers.
+2024.
 How are LLMs mitigating stereotyping harms?
 Learning from search engine studies. *Under review.*

 **Peer-reviewed**
-- **A. Leidinger**, R. van Rooij, E. Shutova.
+- **Alina Leidinger**, Robert van Rooij, Ekaterina Shutova.
 2024.
 Are LLMs classical or nonmonotonic reasoners?
 Lessons from generics. *ACL 2024 (main)*
-- **A. Leidinger**, R. van Rooij, E. Shutova.
+- **Alina Leidinger**, Robert van Rooij, Ekaterina Shutova.
 2023.
 The Language of Prompting: What linguistic properties make a prompt successful? [<a href="https://aclanthology.org/2023.findings-emnlp.618/">paper</a>] *Findings of EMNLP 2023*
 - G. Starace, K. Papakostas, R. Choenni, A. Panagiotopoulos, M. Rosati, **A. Leidinger**, E. Shutova.
 2023.
 Starace Probing LLMs for Joint Encoding of Linguistic Categories. [<a href="https://aclanthology.org/2023.findings-emnlp.476/">paper</a>] *Findings of EMNLP 2023*
 - **A. Leidinger** and R. Rogers.
 2023.
 Which Stereotypes Are Moderated and Under-Moderated in Search Engine Autocompletion? [<a href="https://doi.org/10.1145/3593013.3594062">paper</a>] *FAccT 2023*
 - O. van der Wal, D. Bachmann, **A. Leidinger**, L. van Maanden, J. Zuidema, K. Schulz.
 Undesirable biases in NLP: Averting a crisis of measurement. [<a href="https://arxiv.org/pdf/2211.13709v2.pdf">paper</a>] *JAIR*